Polymorphic Iterable Sequential Effect Systems: Modeling Prior Sequential Effect Systems with Effect Quantales

 A slightly more subtle example is the acquisition of a lock $\ell_2$ just prior to releasing a lock $\ell_1$, as would occur in the inner loop of hand-over-hand locking on a linked list: $(\textsf{acquire}\;\ell_2;\textsf{release}\;\ell_1)$ has effect $(\emptyset,\{\ell_2\})\rhd(\{\ell_1\},\emptyset)=(\{\ell_1\},\{\ell_2\})$.
 The definition of $\rhd$ propagates the precondition for the release through the actions of the acquire; it essentially computes the minimal lock multiset required to execute both actions safely, and computes the final result of both actions' behavior on that multiset.

 While use of sets rather than multisets would be appealing, and variants of this are possible (we see an example shortly), the interaction of true sets with substitution is quite subtle.
 We explore this subtlety further in Section \ref{sec:relwork}, but for now consider what happens when supplying the same actual lock argument for two formal lock parameters that are both acquired.
-With sets, substitution can behave poorly (the uniqueness of elements can lose information when elements are joined), while with multisets the multiplicities can simply be added.
+With sets, substitution can behave poorly (substituting the same lock for multiple variables loses information about the number of lock acquisitions when tracked as a mere set), while with multisets the multiplicities can simply be added.